 1. Buying Locally is Good for the Environment

-If we were all to consumer more consciously and intelligently we could alleviate much of the environmental strain our consumption pattern puts on the earth.
+To (over)simplify a complex issue: the environmental problems we face today exist because we consume resources and create waste at unsustainable rates.
+The cause of this phenomenon is not simply that we consume too many resources - though we do - but also that we consume them in a highly inefficient manner.
+Food travels thousands of miles before it reaches the plate; our toys, gadgets, appliances, and clothes are manufactured half way around the world (Did you know that a globally sourced cotton t-shirt can travel over 16,000 miles before it is worn?
+Ever even considered the carbon footprint of your t-shirt?
+Check out: Dirt-to-Shirt).If we were all to consumer more consciously and intelligently we could alleviate much of the environmental strain our consumption pattern puts on the earth.
 Local products and food, sourced locally, travel considerably less distance to reach the consumer.
 And local products made by small-scale manufacturers are generally of higher quality and need to be replaced less often.
 Walmart may be cheap but it's for a reason.
 Finally, small independent businesses are inextricably linked to the community in which they exist and therefore have a greater responsibility to its local environment than global or national corporations.
 Local business owners have strong incentives to act responsibly, and don't have national share-holds to encourage them to consider the bottom-line above all else.

 Bill McKibben, author of Eaarth and co-founder of 350.org, sees the development of vibrant local communities and business networks as the key to preventing a full environmental meltdown in the next century.
 So support a local independent business next time you go shopping - the earth will thank you!